ROCm/rocprofiler-systems/docs/how-to/understanding-rocprof-sys-output.rst

       }
    }

-Configuring the Omnitrace output
+Configuring the ROCm Systems Profiler output
 ========================================

-Omnitrace includes a core set of options for controlling the format and contents of the output files.
+ROCm Systems Profiler includes a core set of options for controlling the format and contents of the output files.
 For additional information, see the guide on :doc:`configuring runtime options <./configuring-runtime-options>`.